So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 (Map provided by booking.com*, who I am an affiliate of.
 The Christkindlmarkt on the Rathausplatz is labelled at the centre)

-Booking.comAlthough the Christkindlmarkt can be considered the main market, Vienna has several others that are smaller, but still worth a visit.
-So hotels in the central part of town may well be close to a Christmas market of some description.
+Booking.comAlthough the Christkindlmarkt ranks as Vienna’s most popular and well-known market, the city has several others worth a visit, too.
+So hotels in the central part of town will be close to a Christmas market of some description.

 Equally, the compact old town means a little bit of walking usually lets you take in three or four markets without too much effort.